georgeselkassouf/Beam-Designer/README.md

 The graphical user interface was developed using the Tkinter library.

-You can see a small representation of the GUI below.
+You can see below a small representation of the GUI.

 # GIF and Snapshot